Family Division Procedures

 If all prerequisites are met, the triage screening coordinator will give them a date before a judge at a triage conference.

-Prior to a triage conference, a party may make applications to the Master of the Court of Queen’s Bench for a variety of orders such as:
+Prior to a triage conference, a party may make applications to the Associate Judge of the Court of King’s Bench for a variety of orders such as:

 - financial disclosure